MAMAF-Net: Motion-Aware and Multi-Attention Fusion Network for Stroke Diagnosis: Cohort

 \section{Cohort}

-The clinical dataset for this study was collected at Kuopio University Hospital and Oulu University Hospital between the years $2021$ and $2022$ under the IRB-approved StrokeDATA project.
+The clinical dataset for this study was collected at Kuopio University Hospital and Oulu University Hospital between the years $2021$ and $2022$ under the IRB-approved Stroke-data project.
 The data was recorded at the Stroke Units of the hospitals during stroke assessments of patients with the NIHSS protocol using the dedicated mobile application.
-The video recordings are annotated by neurologists through clinical evidence and other sensing and imaging modalities, i.e., EEG and MRI.
+Each patient’s performance in the NIHSS protocol was evaluated by study nurses, who had received the NIHSS protocol certification.
+The diagnosis of stroke and TIA were done by neurologists at the hospital during the patient's stay at the hospital through clinical evidence and other sensing and imaging modalities, i.e., EEG and MRI.
 Accordingly, the cohort consists of $148$ participants from stroke and TIA patients as well as healthy controls.
 Table~\ref{tab:characteristics} shows the characteristics of the cohort, where in total $71$ females and $77$ males are included in the study.
 It can be observed from the table that the participants are mostly retired and the average age varies from $64$ to $74$ through stroke \& TIA patients and healthy controls.